richsalz/https-downgrade/draft-richsalz-sample.md

 to human controllers.
 For example, returning a response header such as `Protocol-To-Origin: cleartext` and preventing customers from removing it.
 Clients may then choose some manner in which to expose this to end-users.
+(Some other proprietary implementations of this response header have included `X-Forward-Proto: http` and `CDN-Origin-Protocol: http`.)

 2. Restricting the sort of data in transit when downgrading from HTTPS to cleartext HTTP.
 Examples of this include: